 Web development is complicated in any project.
+Especially so for e-commerce web development.
 You have to consider different aspects such as design, usability and performance in order for your website to look and function well.
 The development of your custom website is, however, the backbone of all your further operational and marketing efforts.
 Think for example of how a good web development leads to better SEO results, how a functional website increases a good user experience or how different content management systems can make your daily life easier.

 So there’s no doubt that you should put some thought into the development of your company’s website.
 Especially when it comes to e-commerce web development, there are various other factors that will only make the web development process trickier.
 A complex website, like an online shop, will not only offer challenges when it comes to the structure of the website or its design but also regarding your stock inventory and payment processes.

 We know there’s a lot involved when we talk about e-commerce web development.
 It often gets technical and the developer’s jargon might leave you with your head whirling.
 We would like to help you understand the basics of web development when it comes to e-commerce.
 That’s why we created this handy guide that focuses on different aspects of the process, so you know what to look out for.
 We will talk you through the development processes of e-commerce stores and what you should be focusing on in 2019.

 What is e-commerce?